Ross Wallace: Burnley

 At the start of the 2012–13 season, Wallace continued to remain in the first team by rotating in playing either right midfield position.
 This lasted until 20 October 2012 prior to a match against Bristol City when he suffered a hamstring injury and missed two matches as a result.
 After missing two matches, Wallace returned to the starting line–up against Wolverhampton Wanderers on 3 November 2012 and set up the second goal of the game, in a 2–0 win.
 After serving a one match suspension, he returned to the starting line–up and set up two goals in the next two matches against Hull City and Barnsley.
 On 22 December 2012, Wallace scored his first goal of the season, scoring from a free kick, in a 2–2 draw against Birmingham City; up until now, he struggled to score goals since the start of the 2012–13 season.
 His second goal of the season came on 1 January 2013 against Sheffield Wednesday, scoring from a penalty and setting up a goal for Keith Treacy, in a 2–0 win.
 Three weeks later on 26 January 2013, Wallace scored his third goal of the season, in a 2–1 win against Birmingham City.
 After months of speculation over his future at Burnley, he signed a two-year extension, keeping him until 2015 and in do so, took a pay cut.
 However, Wallace suffered a hamstring injury that kept him out for weeks.
-It wasn't until on 11 March 2013 when he made his return to the starting line–up, and played 84 minutes before being substituted, in a 1–0 loss against Hull City.
+It was not until 11 March 2013 when he made his return to the starting line–up, and played 84 minutes before being substituted, in a 1–0 loss against Hull City.
 Following this, Wallace started in the next seven matches, playing in the right midfield position before being dropped to the substitute bench for the rest of the 2012–13 season.
 At the end of the 2012–13 season, he went on to make forty appearances and scoring three times in all competitions.

 Wallace started in the first three league matches of the 2013–14 season, playing in the right–midfield position.
 However, he suffered a knee injury that kept him out for five months after having a surgery.
-By January, Wallace made a recovery from a knee injury and was featured in a friendly match for the club's reserve match against Wolverhampton Wanderers’ reserve.
+By January, Wallace made a recovery from a knee injury and was featured in a friendly match for the club's reserve match against Wolverhampton Wanderers' reserve.
 After appearing as an unused substitute against Queens Park Rangers on 1 February 2014, he made his return to the first team, coming on as a late substitute, in a 3–1 win against Millwall seven days later.
 Following this, Wallace found himself in and out of the starting line–up for the rest of the 2013–14 season, due to competitions in the midfield position.
 His return to the first team saw Burnley promoted to the Premier League after beating Wigan Athletic 2–0 on 21 April 2014.
 At the end of the 2013–14 season, he went on to make fifteen appearances in all competitions.